Search engine: Market share

-Russia and East Asia
+Russia

-As of late 2023 and early 2024, search engine market shares in Russia and East Asia have remained relatively stable but with some notable shifts due to geopolitical and technological developments.
+As of late 2023, search engine market shares in Russia and East Asia have remained relatively stable but with some notable shifts due to geopolitical and technological developments.

-In Russia, Yandex continues to dominate the search engine market with a share of approximately 70.7%, while Google holds around 23.3%.
+In Russia, Yandex continues to dominate the search engine market with a share of approximately 73%, while Google holds around 25%.
 Yandex also remains a key player in localized services including navigation, ride-hailing, and e-commerce, strengthening its ecosystem.

+East Asia

 In China, Baidu remains the leading search engine with a market share of about 59.3% as of early 2024.
 Other domestic engines such as Sogou and 360 Search hold smaller shares.
 Google remains inaccessible in mainland China due to long-standing censorship issues, having exited the Chinese market in 2010 following disputes over censorship and cybersecurity.

 Bing, Microsoft's search engine, has maintained a niche presence in China with a market share around 13.6%, making it one of the few foreign search engines operating under local regulatory constraints.

-In South Korea, Naver continues to lead the domestic market, with a market share of 59.8%, followed by Google at 35.4% as of Q4 2023.
-Naver’s strength lies in its localized services and integration with Korean content platforms.

 In Japan, Google Japan currently holds the largest market share (around 76.2%), while Yahoo!
 Japan, operated by Z Holdings (a SoftBank and Naver joint venture), retains about 15.8% market share.

+As of Kakao's merger with Daum in 2014, domestic search engines controlled almost all of the South Korean market.
+Naver led with a majority market share, followed by Daum.
+As of Kakao's spinoff of Daum in 2025, Daum's market share in the country had sunk below that of Google and Bing.
+Naver still held a majority of the market.
+Naver hosts a "vast pool of locally tailored content" from its Korean users.
+In July 2026, Google overtook Naver's monthly active user count in the country.

 In Taiwan, Google is the predominant search engine, commanding over 93% of the market, with Yahoo!
 Taiwan and Bing trailing far behind.